Before the asteroid strike that caused their extinction, dinosaur species were already in decline

 Fabien Condamine, University of Montpellier

 The impact also triggers global tsunamis.
 In addition, tons and tons of dust are ejected into the atmosphere, plunging the planet into darkness.
 This “nuclear winter” thus leads to the extinction of a vast number of plant and animal species.
-Among the latter, the most iconic: the dinosaurs.
+Among the latter, the most iconic are the dinosaurs.
 But before this cataclysm, how was this group faring?
-That is the question we sought to answer in our study, the results of which have just been published in the scientific journal Nature Communications.
+That is the question we sought to answer in our study, the results of which have just been published in the scientific journal *Nature Communications*.

 Mariana Ruiz Villarreal LadyofHats/Wikimedia, CC BY

 Our goal was to determine the rate at which these families were diversifying (species formation) or going extinct (species extinction).
-We knew that all of these families had survived until the end of the Cretaceous period, marked by the asteroid impact.
+We knew that all of these families had survived until the end of the Cretaceous Period, marked by the asteroid impact.

 1,600 fossils analyzed

-Over the course of five years, we compiled all available information on these families in an effort to determine how many and which species each group included.
+Over the course of five years, we compiled all known information on these families in an effort to determine how many and which species each group included.
 The work was tedious, as we cataloged most of the known fossils for these six families, which amounted to more than 1,600 individuals representing approximately 250 species.
-Several challenges arise with each fossil: accurately categorizing the species and dating it correctly.
+Several challenges arise with each fossil: accurately classifying the species and dating it correctly.

-Fortunately, this work was carried out in collaboration with leading paleontologists (Guillaume Guinot, Mike Benton, and Phil Currie).
-In the scientific community, for the sake of traceability, each fossil is assigned a unique number, which allows us to track it through the scientific literature over time.
-It was painstaking work, because one author might assign a date and a species to a fossil, then another would reexamine it and perform a different analysis, and so on.
+Fortunately, this work was carried out in collaboration with eminent paleontologists (Guillaume Guinot, Mike Benton, and Phil Currie).
+In the scientific community, for the sake of traceability, each fossil is assigned a unique number, which allows us to track it in the scientific literature over time.
+It was painstaking work, because one author might assign a date and a species to a fossil, then another author would reexamine it and perform a different analysis, and so on.
 So we had to make decisions.
 If we had too many doubts, we excluded the fossil from the study.

 Fabien Contamine, Provided by the author